 4.1 Introduction to Journal Articles

+Scene 1: Talking head

 Imagine a group of researchers who are conducting a study on microplastics in drinking water.
 Microplastics are pieces of plastic that are less than 5mm in length and a source of pollution in our everyday drinking water.
 Researchers have conducted a study and now have results that they want to share with others.
 One of the most common ways for researchers to share their findings is by writing an article for a specific journal.
 But, what exactly are journal articles and why are they so important for engineering research?

+Scene 2: Voice-over

 [show definition of journal] A journal is a type of publication that publishes articles in a particular discipline or area of study on a regular basis.
 You can think of a journal like a scholarly magazine.
 A journal might be published once every two weeks or every month, or every two months, but no matter the frequency, it will include a collection of recent articles by different authors in the journal’s area of focus. [show definition of journal article] We can define a journal article as a report that outlines the findings of a research study published in a journal.